 Additional notes on metadata loading:

 - You cannot create a new node based on metadata only, you must have a content file (even if zero bytes) for the metadata to be loaded.
-That said, you can "replace" an existing node in the repository with nothing but metadata.
-Despite the confusing name, this won't replace the content; it will simply be decorated with the new metadata.
+Even so, you can "replace" an existing node in the repository with nothing but metadata.
+Despite the confusing name, this won't replace the content; instead the new metadata is added.

-- The metadata must conform to the type and aspect definitions configured in Alfresco (including mandatory fields, constraints, and data types).
+- The metadata must conform to the type and aspect definitions configured in Alfresco Content Services (including mandatory fields, constraints, and data types).
 Any violations will terminate the bulk import process.

 - Associations between content items loaded by the tool are not yet nicely supported.
 Associations to objects that are already in the repository can be created using the NodeRef of the target object as the value of the property.

 - Non-string data types (including numeric and date types) have not been exhaustively tested.
 Date values have been tested and do work when specified using ISO8601 format.

 - Updating the aspects or metadata on existing content will not remove any existing aspects not listed in the new metadata file; this tool is not intended to provide a full file system synchronization mechanism.